-As discussed in Note 1 to the financial statements, in 2022, the District adopted new accounting guidance for financial reporting for leases as required by the Accounting Manual.
-Our opinion is not modified with respect to this matter.
+As discussed in Note 1 to the financial statements, in 2023, the District adopted new accounting guidance for presentation and disclosure of subscription-based information technology arrangements (SBITA) as required by the Accounting Manual.
+Our opinion was not modified with respect to this matter.